-Says right here in our database that Sami Arefin started attending Django Camp in 2011.
-Sounds about right.
-He was still a music student back then, and with a wee assist from the instructors he worked with here, Sami quickly established himself as the resident expert on Gypsy jazz at Towson State in Baltimore.
+Sami Arefin started attending Django Camp in 2011 while still a music student at Towson State in Baltimore, where he quickly established himself as the resident expert on Gypsy jazz.
 Now he and a small posse of Djangophiles (Michael Joseph Harris, Zach Serleth, Matt Andrews…) serve the same role for Charm City at large, where they are responsible for having created quite “a scene.”
 At last count Sami was playing with Ultrafaux, Hot Club of Baltimore, and this new outfit, the Baltimore Django Collective.

 A versatile guitarist, Sami plays trad jazz with the Tongue in Cheek Jazz Band and goes straight ahead with the Ed Hrybyk Quartet.
 But those with an ear (or an eye—watch that right hand) for jazz manouche will see Sami’s Django-roots poking through everything he touches.
 Like on this performance with Ed Hrybyk’s, Bright Moments.
 From the opening string-bend at 1:28 Sami gives the unsuspecting audience a one-minute, ten-second demo of Gypsy jazz lead guitar.